Amazon’s Jeff Bezos to officially step down in July, Andy Jassy to become CEO

 |AMAZON.COM, INC.

-Andy Jassy, the incoming CEO, will take the helm on July 5, while Bezos will become Amazon’s executive chairman of the board.
+Andy Jassy, the incoming CEO, will take the helm on July 5, while Bezos will become Amazon’s executive chairman.
 The date was confirmed at the company's annual meeting.

 Jassy, who has won accolades for running Amazon’s highly profitable cloud computing wing, started in Amazon's marketing department in 1997.
 Bezos, who founded the e-commerce giant in 1994, has seen his net worth grow to $190 billion, according to Forbes, making him the world's richest person.